nhsconnect/nhsapp-developer-documentation/src/web-integration-step-by-step.md

 The `assertedLoginIdentity` query parameter will be added as the last parameter, so it is possible for the journey path to include query parameters.

 ### NHS login - Authorize call
 The NHS requires suppliers to pass `prompt=none` to the NHS login `/authorize` endpoint.
-This will ensure that user is shown an error page if there is an SSO issue.
+This will ensure that the user is shown an error page if there is an SSO issue.
+Suppliers must be able to display a suitable error to the user if an OIDC error code is returned from NHS login.
+In most circumstances, this error screen should prompt the user to return back to the NHS App to re-authenticate.

-Note: the [NHS login SSO documentation](https://nhsconnect.github.io/nhslogin/single-sign-on/) outlines the need for the Asserted Login Identity parameter to be passed in a different format than the `assertedLoginIdentity` query parameter (Camel case) supplied by the NHS App as outlined above.
+**Note:** the [NHS login SSO documentation](https://nhsconnect.github.io/nhslogin/single-sign-on/) outlines the need for the Asserted Login Identity parameter to be passed in a different format than the `assertedLoginIdentity` query parameter (Camel case) supplied by the NHS App as outlined above.
 NHS login require this to be converted to Snake case: `asserted_login_identity`.

 ### NHS login - Handle "I do not want to use my NHS login"
 NHS login require suppliers to handle the return from this page where users are asked to agree to sharing their login details with the supplier.